toribromma/employeeTracker/README.md

 # EmployeeTracker

-## Content Management System utilizing classes, ES6, async/await to generate a database where an employee can keep track of employees, departments, roles.
+## Content Management System utilizing classes, ES6, async/await to generate a database (MYSQL) where an employee can keep track of employees, departments, roles.

 ## Technologies used:
   * Node.js